10 Practical Benefits And Uses Of Garlic For Health

-Described as “unstable” due to the fact that it reacts to the enzymes in contact with it and then changes, allicin is responsible for many of garlic’s benefits.
+Described as “unstable” due to the fact that it reacts to the enzymes in contact with it and then changes, allicin is responsible for many of the positive effects of garlic.

 The garlic plant uses what it needs to keep away threats, but also saves some of this amazing compound for the future, which works for us!

-We all recognize the smell of garlic, but what you may not know is that allicin is what is responsible for giving garlic its odour.
+We all recognize the smell of garlic, but what you may not know is that allicin is what is responsible for giving garlic its odor.

 It’s also an incredible anti-bacterial agent because it behaves totally different to other antibiotic substances.
 It’s about 1000 times harder for bacteria to become resistant to allicin than to build up resistance to certain other antibiotics.

 Ever noticed that while your peppers, tomatoes and other vegetables go bad after a short amount of time, garlic seems to last for ages?
-That’s because the allicin fights off fungal properties – like the stuff found in mould.
+That’s because the allicin fights off fungal properties -- like the stuff found in mold.

-Garlic extracts have often been used for their anti-fungal properties.
+Garlic extracts have anti-fungal properties.
 If you suffer from athlete’s foot, rubbing a warm clove of roasted garlic can help relieve symptoms.
 It can also help with other ailments, like ear infections, acne and to prevent small wounds from becoming infected.
 It is crazy the amount of health benefits found from allicin!

 Although the proofs for garlic working to fight colds haven’t been as formally proven as its other health benefits, it is nonetheless accepted as a good cure for the common cold, which reduces symptoms or can even help you completely avoid catching one.

 This is believed to be because of the allicin, which fights off bacteria.
-Raw garlic is supposed to be a great anti-decongestant, and if you feel a cold or flu coming on, eating a clove (either crushed or, as gross as it sounds, just chewing the clove plain) every few hours should get rid of it pretty quickly.
+Raw garlic is supposed to be a great anti-decongestant.
+If you feel a cold or flu coming on, eating a clove (either crushed or, as gross as it sounds, just chewing the clove plain) every few hours should get rid of the sickness pretty quickly.

-If you have a sore throat (a common symptom of the flu), try sucking on a slice of raw garlic for about a quarter of an hour to alleviate the pain.
+If you have a sore throat, try sucking on a slice of raw garlic for 15 minutes to alleviate the pain.

 Alternatively, if you can’t face the thought of eating raw garlic on its own, you could mince the garlic and wait for the allicin to be activated, and then either mix it with orange or lemon juice or eat it on bread with honey.

-Allicin also helps to lower blood pressure levels in those with high blood pressure.
-Fascinatingly, in a study done involving people taking garlic supplements, both with people who had high blood pressure and people with regular blood pressure levels, those who had high blood pressure levels found that their blood pressure went down, whereas those with normal blood pressure saw no change.
+Allicin also helps to lower blood pressure levels.
+Fascinatingly, in a study done involving people taking garlic supplements, people with regular and high blood pressure were observed.
+Those who had high blood pressure levels found that their blood pressure went down, whereas those with normal blood pressure saw no change.

 Allicin relaxes the mesenteric arteries (channels in your body that carry blood to your digestive tract), which thins the blood and prevents clotting – one of the things that cause a heart attack or stroke.
-In addition, high blood pressure is associated with high levels of cholesterol.
+In addition, high blood pressure increases the risk of high cholesterol and vice versa.

 Garlic comes to the rescue here, as well, by stopping the body from turning fat into cholesterol, thereby lowering your blood pressure, and in effect, your chances of suffering a heart attack.

-Eating a half or whole garlic clove a day can lower your cholesterol levels by 9 to 12 percent (while still increasing positive levels of cholesterol known as HDL cholesterol) which can make a marked difference to your health over an extended period.
+An intake of a half or whole clove a day can lower your cholesterol levels by 9 to 12 percent (while still increasing positive levels of cholesterol known as HDL cholesterol) which can make a marked difference to your health over an extended period.

-Garlic For Mental Illness: Alzheimers, Dementia Etc. Explained
+5. Garlic For Mental Illness, Alzheimer’s, Dementia Explained

 Garlic is also believed to be a great aid for mental illnesses and also the likes of dementia and Alzheimer’s disease.
-High cholesterol levels and high blood pressure levels, particularly as a person ages, have been proven to increase their chance of developing dementia later on in life.
+High cholesterol levels and high blood pressure levels increase the chance of developing dementia later on in life.

-Since garlic helps to lower blood pressure, as well as stopping cholesterol levels in the body from escalating, it in effect also decreases the risk of developing dementia or other mental illnesses.
+Since it helps lower blood pressure and prevent cholesterol levels from escalating, it in effect also decreases the risk of developing dementia or other mental illnesses.

 Recently, there have been studies surrounding a component found in aged garlic extract (AGE) known as FruArg and its effects on mental illnesses.
 Your body has an incredible immune system, which allows it to keep the good in your body and get rid of the bad.

 Part of your immune system’s job is for Microglia cells to dispose of dead neuron cells.
-This makes room for new, healthy cells to have room to grow, which is the responsibility of the microglia cells.
+This makes room for new, healthy cells to grow.
 In an average, healthy person, this is a wonderful and healthy phenomenon.

 But if a person is living an unhealthy lifestyle – consuming a lot of alcohol, excessive smoking – or has suffered from brain damage, the immune system goes above and beyond what it needs to do, and starts attacking the brain’s healthy cells.

-This happens because when the body senses stress or inflammation (caused by the above triggers or even simply ageing), it responds by forming extra microglia cells, which automatically produces nitric oxide, a byproduct of these cells.
+This happens when the body senses stress or inflammation (caused by the above triggers or even simply ageing).
+Your body responds by forming extra microglia cells, which automatically produces nitric oxide.